SatyamOzaR/Vargi-Bots-eYRC/README.md

 # Vargi-Bots-eYRC

 E-yantra 2020 Robotics Competition
 Repository contains taskwise modules and packages which are submitted during E-yantra Robotics Competition 2020-2021

+Simulation of a Amazon warehouse Robots performing operations such as pick and place objects with the help of motion planning algorithms, and also updating the orders data remotely to Google sheets

 # Task:1 Video
 [![Watch the video](https://img.youtube.com/vi/RJZF__Eg0U8/maxresdefault.jpg)](https://www.youtube.com/watch?v=RJZF__Eg0U8)